-10.32 We will actively seek to encourage the re-use of vacant units within the centre.
+10.30 We will actively seek to encourage the re-use of vacant units within the centre.
 Walthamstow has an approximate vacancy rate of 8%.
 We will encourage re-use of vacant units through a range of initiatives.
 One initiative is through 'appropriating organisations' which provide mediation services between the relevant stakeholders (i.e. Council, landlords, interested clients).
 The 'appropriating organisations' work with the unit owners to either a) negotiate affordable temporary usage options or b) take on a lease for the empty space.
 The 'appropriating organisation' will also ensure local community involvement within the process.
 The 'appropriating organisations' will then market the unit and negotiate with potential interested clients to ensure the re-use of the unit.
 The aim of this initiative is to encourage existing and aspiring entrepreneurs to start business, utilise local opportunities to highlight their goods and services, whilst reducing the number of vacant units within our town centres.
 Units within the 'St James Street Quarter' will be particularly targeted through this initiative.

-Hot food Takeaways, Estate Agents and Betting Shops
+Hot food Takeaways and Betting Shops

-10.33 Strong concerns relating to the recent growth in the number and concentration of betting shops, Estate Agents and Hot Food Takeaways in the centre have been raised by the local community.
+10.31 Strong concerns relating to the recent growth in the number and concentration of betting shops and Hot Food Takeaways in the centre have been raised by the local community.
 There are currently a high number and concentration of such uses within the centre.
-As stated previously, A2 services which include Estate Agents and and are overrepresented (15.8%)in the town centre.
-In addition, the town centre has seen a 43% rise in the number of betting shops within the town centre in the last five years.
 There are concerns that this use of retail frontage and associated behaviour have a negative impact on the centre and undermine its vitality and viability.
 Further development of betting shops and hot food takeaways will not be supported.
-Proposals for betting shops and hot food takeaways should be in accordance with

-Development Management Policy DM265 - Managing Changes of Use in Town Centres and policy DM243 - Health and Well Being.
+Proposals for betting shops and hot food takeaways should be in accordance with Development Management Policy DM26 - Managing Changes of Use in Town Centres and policy DM24 - Health and Well Being.
 In line with DM24, no more than 5% of units within the 'St James Street Quarter' and 'Leisure and Entertainment Hub' shall consist of A5 uses.